Rams–Seahawks rivalry: 2020–2024: Rams win Super Bowl LVI, Carroll departs Seattle

 Los Angeles finished the 2023 season with a 10–7 record and the sixth seed in the NFC playoffs, while Seattle finished with a 9–8 record and finished tied with the Green Bay Packers for the seventh seed.
 However, Green Bay eventually took the final playoff spot on the strength of victory tiebreaker.
-Seattle’s season was largely viewed as a collapse as they boasted a 6–3 record until their matchup against the Rams.
+Seattle's season was largely viewed as a collapse as they boasted a 6–3 record until their matchup against the Rams.
 Had Seattle won just one of its two games against the Rams, Seattle would have made the playoffs instead of Los Angeles.

-2024–present: Key departures for both

-Following the conclusion of the 2023 season; the Seahawks announced the departure of longtime coach Pete Carroll after 13 seasons, as he would be assigned to an administrative role within the organization.
+Following the conclusion of the 2023 season; the Seahawks announced the departure of longtime head coach Pete Carroll after 14 seasons, as he would be assigned to an administrative role within the organization.
 Following the announcement, Rams head coach Sean McVay later expressed respect for Carroll despite the rivalry; describing him as "the ultimate competitor".
-From 2017 to 2023; Sean McVay remained the only active head coach to boast a winning record against Carroll, going 10-5 against the Seahawks during that span.
+From 2017 to 2023; Sean McVay remained the only active head coach to boast a winning record against Carroll, going 10–5 against the Seahawks during that span.
 Seattle later announced the hiring of former Ravens defensive coordinator Mike Macdonald as their new head coach.
 Los Angeles would later sign former Seahawks tight end Colby Parkinson during the offseason.
 Rams stalwart defensive tackle Aaron Donald later announced his retirement on March 15, 2024.
 Both teams had reportedly found themselves involved in a bidding war that offseason involving backup quarterback Sam Howell, though he eventually signed in an offer from the Seahawks.

 Tensions escalated during the week 9 matchup between the two teams on November 3, 2024.
 During the 2nd quarter; Rams' star wide receiver Puka Nacua was ejected from the game for throwing a punch at Seahawks' linebacker Tyrel Dodson in retaliation after Dodson shoved Nacua to the ground during the previous play.
 The game saw an escalating battle in competition as Geno Smith turned the ball over 3 times before leading the Seahawks to a last second touchdown to lead the game into overtime.
 Despite this; the Rams won the game on a walk-off touchdown from receiver Demarcus Robinson.